Skip to main content

 Altered Metabolism

 Gut microbes can influence the production of pain-enhancing amino acids like glutamate and alter fat metabolism.
-The microbiota can also increase the production of bile acids that cause pain, rather than relieve it.
+The bacteria can also increase the production of bile acids that cause pain, rather than relieve it.
 These unwanted effects are well-documented in people with fibromyalgia.
 And it turns out, the mice receiving FMT develop the same metabolic abnormalities as the patients.
+Quite possibly, treating the gut microbiota in fibromyalgia patients can decrease glutamate and lead to reduced pain.

 The mice didn’t just have increased glutamate in their blood, the concentration of this pain transmitter was also elevated in the central nervous system.
 This goes to show that transferring microbiota into the gut significantly impacts brain function.